Invite friends and family to read the obituary and add memories.

 A jewel surrounded by rough stones.
 Jim was an incredible father, grandfather, son, brother, uncle, cousin, and friend to many.

-His celebration of life is planned to be held on Monday, November 10, 2025 as the month of thanks at Millbury Veteran's Memorial Fire Hall, 28410 Oak Street, Millbury, Ohio 43447.
-Sharing of memories will take place from 2:00 pm - 3:00 pm with a small ceremony at 4:15 pm.
-Potluck will follow at 5:00 pm to laugh, smile, sing, and have fellowship with one another.
+Memories will be from 2pm-3pm; a small ceremony will start at 4:15pm; and a Potluck will begin at 5pm to laugh, smile, sing, and have fellowship with one another.
 Dishes will be accepted.
 Please feel free to bring sides or a dessert.

-Visits: 9
+Visits: 148

 This site is protected by reCAPTCHA and the